isabella232/autospotting.io/content/faq.md

 The groups will eventually revert to the original state once the spot market price fluctuations terminate all the spot instances.
-In some cases this may take months, so you can also terminate them immediately, the best way to achieve this is by configuring autospotting to use 100% on-demand capacity before the uninstall.
+In some cases this may take months, so you can also terminate them immediately, the best way to achieve this is by configuring autospotting to use 100% on-demand capacity for a while before uninstalling it.

 Fine-grained control on a per group level can be achieved by removing or setting the `spot-enabled` tag to any other value.
 AutoSpotting only touches groups